Dikembe Mutombo: Denver Nuggets (1991–1996)

 In the 1991 NBA draft, the Denver Nuggets selected Mutombo with the fourth overall pick.
 The Nuggets ranked last in the NBA in opponent points-per-game and Defensive Rating, and Mutombo's shot-blocking ability made an immediate impression across the league.
 He developed his signature move, in which he would celebrate every blocked shot by pointing his right index finger at the opposing player and moving it side to side, in 1992 as a way to become more marketable and gain product-endorsement contracts.
 That year, Mutombo starred in an Adidas advertisement that used the catchphrase "Man does not fly ... in the house of Mutombo", a reference to his prolific shot-blocking.

 As a rookie, Mutombo was selected for the All-Star team and averaged 16.6 points, 12.3 rebounds and nearly three blocks per game.
-Mutombo quickly began to establish himself as one of the league's best defensive players, regularly putting up big rebound and block numbers.
+Despite making the All-Star game as a rookie, Mutombo finished second in the Rookie of the Year voting behind Larry Johnson.
+Nevertheless, Mutombo quickly began to establish himself as one of the league's best defensive players, regularly putting up big rebound and block numbers.

 The 1993–94 season saw Denver continue to improve with Mutombo as the franchise cornerstone.
 During that season, Mutombo averaged 12.0 points per game, 11.8 rebounds per game and 4.1 blocks per game.
 With that, he helped the Nuggets finish with a 42–40 record and qualify as the eighth seed in the playoffs.
 They were matched up with the top-seeded 63–19 Seattle SuperSonics in the first round.

 After falling to an 0–2 deficit in the five-game series, Denver won three straight games to pull off a major playoff upset, becoming the first eighth seed to defeat a number one seed in an NBA playoff series.
 At the end of Game 5, Mutombo memorably grabbed the game-winning rebound and fell to the ground, holding the ball over his head in a moment of joy.
 Mutombo's defensive presence was the key to the upset victory; his total of 31 blocks remains a record for a five-game series.
 In the second round of the playoffs, the Nuggets fell to the Utah Jazz, 4–3.

 The next season, Mutombo was selected for his second All-Star game and received the NBA Defensive Player of the Year Award.
 Denver failed to build on its success from the previous playoffs, as Mutombo lacked a quality supporting cast around him.

 During his last season with the Nuggets, Mutombo averaged 11.0 points per game, 11.8 rebounds per game and a career-high 4.5 blocks per game.
 At the conclusion of the 1995–96 season, Mutombo became a free agent, and reportedly sought a ten-year contract, something the Nuggets considered impossible to offer.
 Bernie Bickerstaff, then the Nuggets' general manager, later said not bringing back Mutombo was his biggest regret as GM.